lwinkler/markus/README.md

 ---------------------

 ### Dependancies
-In all cases you will need:
+In all cases you will need the following packages to compile Markus:
 	- *CMake*
 	- *Qt4*
 	- *OpenCV 2*